Alps709/Alps709/README.md

 I also have experience programming graphics, physics, networking, multithreading and AI projects.

 This is my portfolio for some of the programming and game development work I have done during my degree.

-(I have still yet to add all the work I've done so please excuse me if it seems pretty lackluster at the moment)

 #### How to reach me:
 Email: alps709@gmail.com